 District Wildlife Solutions provides squirrel trapping and removal.
-We know everything about the squirrels of Maryland, and specialize in the safe, humane, and effective removal and prevention of squirrels from home and property.
+We know everything about the squirrels of Maryland and specialize in the safe, humane, and effective removal and prevention of squirrels from home and property.
 Squirrels require special trapping considerations, and we have the correct traps, tools, and experience to properly address the unique characteristics of squirrels.
 Call us now at 202-997-3410 for Washington DC area squirrel removal.

 How to Get Squirrels Out of Your Attic

 You may think that squirrels are adorable or you may think that they are nothing more than rats with fluffy tails.
 No matter the case, one thing is certain – when in your attic, squirrels are a pest.
 These intelligent rodents love the safety and comfort of your attic.
 If they get the chance, they will nest and raise their young there year after year.
-Having squirrels in the attic is unsafe for you and your house mainly because of sanitary issues, but they also increase the risk of fire hazard.
+Having squirrels in the attic is unsafe for you and your house mainly because of sanitary issues, but they also increase the risk of fire hazards.
 Squirrels create tiny tunnels in your attic, stamp down insulation, and chew on electrical wires and wood beams.
+Visit squirrelattic.com to learn more about squirrels in the attic.
 On top of that, if not removed, they eventually fill your attic with nesting material and excrements.
 So, what is a humane way to get rid of these unwanted rent-free tenants?
 First of all – and I can’t stress this enough – squirrel repellents aren’t the way.
 They simply do not work.
 And no, neither do different devices that are marketed for this purpose.
 Poison almost never works.
 There’s two reasons or that.
 One, registered squirrel rodenticides don’t exist.
 Two, squirrels don’t eat in the attic.
 The most effective way to deal with the squirrels in your attic is by removing them through one-way exclusion doors or through trapping.

 By following the steps below, you can ensure humane and permanent squirrel removal from your attic: